MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ## Admin settings

-### Can I access Copilot for Sales administrator settings if I don't have Microsoft Teams?

-Administrator settings are accessible only in the Copilot for Sales app in Teams.

 ### Which CRM environment do the administrator settings apply to?

 The settings are specific to the environment you're signed in to in Copilot for Sales in Outlook.
 If you want to customize Copilot for Sales for another environment, you must [switch to that environment in Outlook](#how-can-i-switch-crm-environments).